federicomariamassari/isdcnd/README.md

 ### Output of `tests/test.py`

-Module `test.py` contains a pytest unit testing suite that can be run in PyCharm or via command line.
+`test.py` is a pytest unit testing suite that can be run in PyCharm or via command line.
 All tests pass.

 ## Project 1.B: Implement a Matrix Class in C++